Prabhuraam/LeadManager-AppSail-Node/README.md

 For local testing, add the following **Authorized Redirect URI**: `{LOCALHOST_DOMAIN}/generateToken`

-Replace `{LOCALHOST_DOMAIN}` with the localhost domain along with the  generated when you use the command 'catalyst serve'.
+Replace `{LOCALHOST_DOMAIN}` with the localhost domain generated when you use the command 'catalyst serve'.

 ---